 God takes away the first sacrifice that he may establish the second.
 By which we are sanctified through the offering of the body of Jesus Christ.
 Hebrews 10:9

-Before beginning my presentation, I will note that there is diversity among Christians on “how” the manifestation of Jesus the Word happens.
-Most would agree that a transformation of some kind takes place, but they have tendencies of disagreeing on many of the key points of the “becoming.”
+Now let us explore the presence of Christ among us.
+There is diversity among Christians on “how” the manifestation of Jesus happens.
+Most would agree that a presence of some kind takes place, but they have tendencies of disagreeing on many of the key points of how this presence happens.
 For me personally, I favor the position of the Eastern Orthodox Church.
-They teach that this a is a great mystery that is beyond human understanding, it is enough for humankind to known that Jesus took bread and said this “is” my Body and then he took the chalice and said this “is” my Blood.
-And, through a miracle that is beyond human wisdom Jesus comes into the midst of the faithful, as he promised when he said, when two are more gathered in my name I will be in their midst.
+They teach that this a is a great mystery that is beyond human understanding, it is enough for humankind to know that through the Holy Spirit the Body and Blood of our Lord Jesus Christ becomes present in the bread and wine.
+Through the Holy Spirit Jesus fulfills his promise, when two are more gathered in my name I will be in their midst.

-From a review of the worship manuals from Justin Martyr, Hippolytus and others we can see that this memorial celebration of Jesus was simple and dignified, a style of Christian worship that would become known as Roman.
-The book Apostolic Tradition written by the Hippolytus around 225 A.D. we have one of the earliest recordings of a Roman Eucharistic Prayer.
-To this day the Eucharistic Prayer recorded by Hippolytus serves as the basic blueprint for all Eucharistic Prayers.
+From a review of the worship manuals from Justin Martyr, Hippolytus, and others we can see that this memorial celebration of Jesus was simple and dignified, a style of Christian worship that would become known as Roman.
+Through the book Apostolic Tradition written by the Hippolytus around 225 A.D. we have one of the earliest recordings of a Roman Eucharistic Prayer.
+To this day, this Eucharistic Prayer recorded by Hippolytus serves as the basic blueprint for all Eucharistic Prayers.

 The Bread of the Presence and the Cup of Salvation is without question the bread and wine that serve as the hosts for the manifestation of the Spirit of Christ among all humanity.
 As the hosts they are interwoven with the Spirit of Christ and they are the source of spiritual strength and the Holy Food for the eternal soul.
 The entire body of Christ (blood, words, body, and spirit) are a reminder of the depth and greatness of the love of God to each and every one of us.
 Therefore, we should never forget that the mystery of the Body and Blood of Jesus is a sacred act of love and a sign of unity.
 An Easter meal in which Christ is consumed, the mind is filled with grace, and the soul is nourished.